-The list is not intended as exhaustive or exclusive, but is intended to provide guidance to stakeholders in respect of a number of materials that might be considered relevant material.
-The HTA will review the list periodically and update it as required.
-Where a material is not included within the following list, stakeholders should use the information on our website to make their own assessment about whether it is relevant material, seeking advice from us where necessary.
+The list is not intended as exhaustive or exclusive, but is intended to provide guidance to stakeholders in respect of a number of materials that guidance on the status of, as relevant material or otherwise, has previously been sought.
+The HTA will review and update the list periodically.